UNH-DOE Community Power Accelerator

 solar panels on city buildings

-Foundations of Community Solar Development
+Developing Community Solar

-This self-paced, online course helps you develop a credit-ready proposal for potential investors.
+Develop a credit-ready proposal for potential investors.

 community power accelerator logo